glyph-compiler-project/glyph-bootstrap/README.md

 # glyph-bootstrap
-A compiler for a Lisp.
+A compiler for a Lisp/ML.